 Pedal Pain-Free: How to Prevent Common Cycling Injuries

 Cycling is a low-impact, full-body workout — but it’s not injury-proof.
-Over time, even the most experienced riders run into nagging issues that can turn a great ride into a painful one.
+Over time, even experienced riders run into nagging issues that can turn a great ride into a painful one.
 I’ve been there.
-Fortunately, most cycling injuries can be prevented with the right setup, a little awareness, and some smart habits on and off the bike.

 🚴♂️ Knee Pain

 This is one I know well.
 Whenever I overdo it — too many miles too fast — my knees are the first to complain.
-That little ache behind the kneecap or on the front of the joint?
-It’s often caused by overuse, improper saddle height, or poor pedal alignment.
+That little ache behind the kneecap or on the front of the joint is often a sign of overuse or a fit/alignment issue.

 - Make sure your saddle is level and at the correct height